 If you do not get state funding (BäFog), you will be responsible for paying the licence fee.
 This may be a little painful because students reside in single-room student accommodation.
 In this case, they have to pay the entire fee on their own.

 When will You Get the ARD ZDF Letter?

 If you move to Germany and register, your information will be forwarded to the Beitragservice, who will contact you within a few days or weeks to notify you of your contribution obligations.

-If you refuse to pay, the Rundunkbeitrag will send you a contribution notice with a late payment surcharge.
-The late payment surcharge is 1% of the donation debt, but at least 8 euros (§ 9 Paragraph 2 Sentence 1 No. 5 RBStV in conjunction with. § 11 of the state broadcasting corporations’ statutes.
+If you chose not to pay for the Radio Tax (Rundunkbeitrag) in Germany then soon you will get a payment reminder with the late fee.
+Depending on the amount it is around 1% of the Radio Tax bill, but if 1% is less than 8 euros then fix 8 euros is charged as late fee. (§ 9 Paragraph 2 Sentence 1 No. 5 RBStV in conjunction with. § 11 of the state broadcasting corporations’ statutes.

 You will not receive any second reminder after that.
 They will keep on adding these fines till this matter becomes an official matter.
 After that, the official debt collector service is involved.